rails/rails/guides/source/routing.md

 ### Singular Resources

 Sometimes, you have a resource that clients always look up without referencing an ID.
 For example, you would like `/profile` to always show the profile of the currently logged in user.
-In this case, you can use a singular resource to map `/profile` (rather than `/profile/:id`) to the `show` action.
+In this case, you can use a singular resource to map `/profile` (rather than `/profile/:id`) to the `show` action:

 ```ruby
 get 'profile', to: 'users#show'
 ```

-This resourceful route
+This resourceful route:

 ```ruby
 resource :geocoder